jupyterlab/jupyter-collaboration/docs/source/developer/spec.md

 - If it is a mapping, it consists of a mapping of keys to their new values.
 - If it is a text field, it consists of an index, the number of characters to delete, and a string to add.

-Any transaction that refers to a non exist record ID will create that record when recieved.
+Any transaction that refers to a non exist record ID will create that record when received.
 If the ID exists, that record will be updated with the changes.
 Records can not be deleted.

 TODO